AlMrvn/arxivlens/README.md

 ├── main.rs          -> entry-point
 ├── tui.rs           -> initializes/exits the terminal interface
 └── ui.rs            -> renders the widgets / UI
 ```

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+This project is licensed under the MIT license.